 The SFL provides its students with a modular language teaching system offered in five terms.
-In EPP, the students are provided an extensive language education in five levels which are Elementary, Pre-intermediate, Intermediate, Upper-intermediate and Advanced.
+In EPP, the students are provided with an extensive language education in five levels which are Elementary, Preintermediate, Intermediate, Upper-intermediate and Advanced.
 Each term is composed of one level.
-Each level is composed of 26 hours of teaching per week except for Intermediate level which is 24 hours of teaching.
-At Elementary and Pre-intermediate levels, students follow an integrated skills course that is supported with writing course and listening & speaking course.
-At Intermediate, Upperintermediate and Advanced levels, students are offered with skill-based courses in order to provide a chance to develop each of their skills significantly.
+Each level is composed of 26 hours of teaching per week except for Advanced level which is 24 hours of teaching.
+At Elementary and Pre-intermediate levels, students follow an integrated skills course that is supported with writing course.
+At Intermediate, Upper-intermediate and Advanced levels, students are offered with skillbased courses along with the integrated skills course in order to provide a chance to develop each of their skills significantly.
 Following their skill-based courses, students are offered ESP (English for Specific Purposes) courses in their field of study to create an educational bridge between SFL and their departments.